X

 Potential Benefits of Investing in ETFs

-• Lower Fees: While costs can vary, ETFs are often less expensive than comparable mutual funds.
-Further, ETFs usually don’t charge sales loads or 12b-1 fees that are more common with mutual funds.
+• Lower Fees: ETFs are often less expensive than comparable mutual funds, though costs can vary.
+Additionally, ETFs usually don’t charge the buying, selling or marketing fees more common with mutual funds.

-• Access to Diversification: ETFs offer a relatively cost efficient way to build a diversified portfolio with less capital.
-This easy diversification is especially helpful for investors who lack the funding to properly build a diversified portfolio by investing in the individual securities.
-(But if you have larger amounts to invest, we believe other options may do a better job helping you reach your long-term investing goals.
+• Access to Diversification: ETFs offer a relatively cost-efficient way to diversify an investment portfolio.
+Investors who lack the funding to properly diversify a portfolio with individual securities may find ETFs useful.
+(If you have larger amounts to invest, we believe other options may do a better job helping you reach your long-term investing goals.
 More on that below.)

 A Word on “Passive” Investing and ETFs